corejourney/core-blog/content/books/_index.md

 ### Languages and Dictionaries
 - Jiang, Liping - *Standard Course HSK6A* （上）
 - Jiang, Liping - *Standard Course HSK6B* （下）
+- Traupman, John - *Latin and English Dictionary: Revised and Updated*
 - 商务印书店 -《*新华汉语词典*》

 ### Biographies and Histories
 - Eckel, Malcolm - *Buddhism: Origins, Beliefs, Practices, Holy Texts and Sacred Places*
 - Keefe, Patrick - *Empire of Pain: The Secret History of the Sackler Dynasty*
+- Plutarch - *Fall of the Roman Republic* (Trans.
+Warner, Rex)
 - Short, Philip - *Mao: A Life, Chinese Translation*《*毛泽东传中文版*》

 ### Science and Medicine